5 Coffee Houses to Check out in Tucson

 Yellow Brick – Yellow Brick is a fantastic local roaster, although they have dreadful hours (not open on the weekends, only open til 2 on weekdays!).
 Their coffee is absolutely delicious and if you can get out there early during the week, it’s worth checking out!
 Beans are roasted in small batches to bring out the unique flavor and the result is pure deliciousness.
 I have only had the opportunity to try them out at the Farmer’s Market due to their limited hours.
 Hopefully, they will expand to include weekend hours in the future.

 Brewd – Brewd is a convenient choice for anyone heading out to Sabino Canyon, Tucson’s most popular tourist attraction and a great place to see lots of Saguaro cacti.
 I really wanted to like this place due to the convenience, friendly staff, and comfy seating.
-However, the coffee just is not good.
+However, the coffee just is not very good.
 The homemade Quiche and pastries are decent, so stopping for breakfast is recommended, however, the burnt tasting coffee is not good for those who drink their coffee black like me.
 In short, stop here for a quick bite prior to your Sabino Canyon visit, just skip the coffee!

 Raging Sage – Raging Sage is another local’s favorite in Tucson.
 However, like Brewd, the coffee has that burnt taste which I cannot stand, and thus, is one of the few places I have ever tossed a coffee.
 On the other hand, the mocha I tested wasn’t too bad.
 They have a nice outdoor patio, so stick to the mocha based drinks and avoid the regular coffee.
 On another disappointing note, Raging Sage does not have wifi available until after 11am.